Saif-Al-Falahi/E-Commerce/README.md

 3. **Product Model**
    - Belongs to a category
    - Has many cart items
+   - Has formatted price attribute

 4. **Cart Model**
    - Belongs to a user
    - Has many cart items
+   - Belongs to many coupons
    - Has a total attribute
    - Uses completed_at to track order completion